 The Florida Department of Education has approved a Charter School Capital Outlay (CSCO) award for the School.
 In each year that funds are appropriated by the State for charter school capital outlay purposes, those funds are allocated among eligible charter schools.
 The funds for the School's allocation are transferred to the School once a CSCO Plan has been provided to and approved by the sponsoring district.
-For the year ended June 30, 2020, the School's CSCO award totaled \$263,969.
-CSCO funds of \$263,969 have been recognized in the accompanying statement of revenues, expenditures and changes in fund balance that relate to various capital expenditures, repairs and maintenance.
+For the year ended June 30, 2021, the School's CSCO award totaled \$418,552.
+CSCO funds of \$418,552 have been recognized in the accompanying statement of revenues, expenditures and changes in fund balance that relate to various capital expenditures, repairs and maintenance.
 If the CSCO funds are used to acquire tangible property assets, Bay County District School Board has a reversionary interest in those assets.
-In the event of nonrenewal, termination, or breach of the Charter School Agreement, ownership of the assets would revert to the District.
+In the event of nonrenewal, termination, or breach of the School's Charter, ownership of the assets would revert to the District.